Hampton City Schools Architecture & Applied Arts Governor’s STEM Academy

 Application: Board Of Education Approved Governor’s Academy Application (PDF)

-Partnership Members: Hampton City Public Schools, Distinctive Magazine, ECPI College of Technology, Hampton University, New Horizons Regional Education Center, Newport News Shipbuilding, Peninsula Council for Workforce Development, Q-Design, Thomas Nelson Community College, and Walsh Electric.
+Partnership Members: Hampton City Public Schools, JC Penney, ECPI College of Technology, Hampton University, New Horizons Regional Education Center, Newport News Shipbuilding, Peninsula Council for Workforce Development, Peninsula Housing and Building Association, NASA Langley Research Center, Q-Design, Signature Canvas, Thomas Nelson Community College, and Walsh Electric.

 Lead/Fiscal Agent: Hampton City Public Schools